-Anti-inflammatory painkillers are used to treat arthritis, sprains, painful periods and other painful conditions.
+Anti-inflammatory tablets are used to treat arthritis, sprains, painful periods and other painful conditions.
 Most people have no trouble taking these tablets.
 However, some people develop side-effects which can sometimes be serious.
 In particular - if you have any cardiovascular (heart, stroke or blood vessel) condition or certain gut conditions, or are elderly, these medicines are prescribed with caution and only where there are no alternatives and at the lowest doses and durations necessary.

 Note: if you develop upper tummy (abdominal) pains, pass blood or black stools (faeces), or bring up (vomit) blood, stop taking the tablets.
-Then, see your doctor as soon as possible or go to the nearest casualty department.
+Then, contact your doctor as soon as possible or go to the nearest casualty department.

-What are anti-inflammatory painkillers?
+What are anti-inflammatory tablets?

 Anti-inflammatory painkillers are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
-Anti-inflammatory painkillers include: aceclofenac, acemetacin, aspirin (see also below), celecoxib, dexibuprofen, dexketoprofen, diclofenac, etodolac, etoricoxib, fenoprofen, flurbiprofen, ibuprofen, indometacin, ketoprofen, mefenamic acid, meloxicam, nabumetone, naproxen, sulindac, tenoxicam, and tiaprofenic acid.
+Anti-inflammatory painkillers (NSAIDs) include: aceclofenac, acemetacin, aspirin (see also below), celecoxib, dexibuprofen, dexketoprofen, diclofenac, etodolac, etoricoxib, fenoprofen, flurbiprofen, ibuprofen, indometacin, ketoprofen, mefenamic acid, meloxicam, nabumetone, naproxen, sulindac, tenoxicam, and tiaprofenic acid.
 Each of these also comes as different brand names.

 Anti-inflammatory painkillers have two main uses: